Paul Cornell: Career

-Already known in Doctor Who fan circles, Cornell's professional writing career began in 1990 when he was a winner in a young writers' competition and his entry, Kingdom Come, was produced and screened on BBC Two.
+Cornell's professional writing career began in 1990 when he was a winner in a young writers' competition and his entry, Kingdom Come, was produced and screened on BBC Two.
 Soon after, he wrote Timewyrm: Revelation, a novel for the Virgin New Adventures series of Doctor Who novels.
 Timewyrm: Revelation was a reworking of a serialised fan fiction piece Cornell had penned previously for the fanzine Queen Bat.
-Several other Doctor Who novels followed, including the award-winning Human Nature.
+Several other Doctor Who novels followed, including Human Nature.

-Cornell then began working for Granada Television, where he wrote for the popular children's medical drama Children's Ward and created his own children's series Wavelength for Yorkshire Television, which ran for two series.
+Cornell then began working for Granada Television, where he wrote for the children's medical drama Children's Ward and created his own children's series Wavelength for Yorkshire Television, which ran for two series.
 He made the crossover to working in adult television full-time in 1996, when he was one of the main contributors to Granada's supernatural soap opera Springhill, which ran for two years on Sky One and later on Channel 4.

 After a short stint on Coronation Street, he began working for other production companies, including contributing an episode in 1999 to Red Production Company's anthology drama series Love in the 21st Century for Channel 4.
 His episode, entitled Masturbation, starred Ioan Gruffudd as Jack.
-He was due to be one of the writers on Red Production Company's planned Queer as Folk spin-off series Misfits, but the series was never made, being abruptly cancelled by Channel 4.
+He was due to be one of the writers on Red Production Company's planned Queer as Folk spin-off series Misfits, but the series was never made, being cancelled by Channel 4.

 In the 21st century he has written mainly for the BBC, contributing episodes to all three of their regular medical dramas: Casualty, Holby City and the daytime soap opera Doctors.
 He also contributed to the 1950s-set Sunday evening prime time drama series Born and Bred and was one of the writers of the 2005 series revival of Doctor Who, writing the episode "Father's Day".
 The episode was nominated for the Hugo Award for Best Dramatic Presentation, Short Form in 2006 and came third in terms of votes for its category.
 Cornell later wrote a two-part story for Doctor Whos 2007 series, based on his 1995 Virgin New Adventures novel Human Nature.
 The title of the first episode was also "Human Nature", while the second was titled "The Family of Blood".
 In 2008, the two episodes were nominated for the Hugo Award for Best Dramatic Presentation, Short Form.